bsejawal/how-to/java/java8/interview-question.md

      4. find duplicates
      5. sort all values in descending order
      6. find maximum value element
+     7. partition them into primes and non-primes using streams.
-     7. Compute the sum of squares of all even numbers in the list
+     8. Compute the sum of squares of all even numbers in the list
       ```
       imperative code look like this, you need to convert to java8 stream:
       int total = 0;